www.flickr.com

 I followed the pattern.
 Was there short row shaping in that pattern?

-By Blogger Angela, at 10:54 AM
+By Blogger Unknown, at 10:54 AM

 No, there is no short row shaping.
 I was reading in Knitty though that patterns usually don't contain shoulder short row shaping, but that converting it to short row shaping drastically improves the appearance of your sweaters.
 I thought the shoulders on your sweater looked fine, so was wondering if I was converting for nothing.